tawalabora/server-setup/.github/DEPLOYMENT_GUIDE.md

 Git user email: john@example.com
 ```

+**Note:** Git credentials are only required because this profile includes Git/SSH setup.

 ### Scenario 2: Only User Setup for Existing User

 Just configure development tools for an existing user: